 Keep the condenser fan free from all obstructions to ensure proper cooling operation.
 Never place articles on top of the unit.
+Damage to unit may result.

-- Remove 6 screws holding condenser grille and motor to top cover - 2.
-Turn motor/grille assembly upside down on top cover to expose the fan blade. - 3.
-Inspect the fan blades for cracks or bends. - If fan needs to be removed, loosen the setscrew and slide the fan off the motor shaft.

-- When replacing fan blade, position blade as shown in Fig. 20 - 6.
-Ensure that setscrew engages the flat area on the motor shaft when tightening - 7.
+- Remove 6 screws holding outdoor grille and motor to top cover - Turn motor/grille assembly upside down on top cover to expose fan blade. - 3.
+Inspect the fan blades for cracks or bends. - If fan needs to be removed, loosen setscrew and slide fan off motor shaft. - 5.
+When replacing fan blade, position blade back to same position as before. - 6.
+Ensure that setscrew engages the flat area on the motor shaft when tightening. - 7.
 Replace grille.